SAHU-01/contract-studio/README.md

 AI tools were used throughout the development of this project:

 - **Claude (Anthropic)** — Breaking the hackathon project into phased milestones and daily implementation plans.
 Understanding Tambo's feature set and mapping features to concrete use cases.
-Debugging MVP implementation issues including wallet connection flows, MCP server configuration, context helper integration, and component registration.
+Debugging implementation issues including MCP server configuration and context helper bugs.
 Resolving context awareness integration bugs between Tambo's TamboProvider, local tools, and MCP servers.
-Writing and refining the demo video script and voiceover copy.
+Writing README and refining the demo video voiceover copy.

 - **ElevenLabs** — Text-to-speech generation for the demo video voiceover audio.